 Home Equity Loans & Lines of Credit

-Home equity loans and lines of credit typically offer lower interest rates than what is available through a conventional RV loan, and repayment may be extended for a longer period.
+Home equity loans and lines of credit typically offer lower interest rates than conventional RV loans, and repayment may be extended.
 However, you must have a home with enough equity and decent credit to qualify.

-Using your home equity may come with additional closing costs to establish the installment loan or line of credit that you should also calculate when considering these options.
-Also, your home is used as collateral to back the loan, not the RV, which could present real estate problems should you fail to repay in line with the terms of your agreement.
+Using home equity may incur additional closing costs to establish the installment loan or line of credit, which you should factor in when considering these options.
+Further, your home is used as collateral to back the loan, not the RV, which could present real estate problems should you fail to repay in line with the terms of your agreement.

-Home equity loan (HEL) and home equity line of credit (HELOC) closing costs are typically worked into the borrowed amount and are deducted at closing rather than you having to provide money upfront.
+Home equity loan (HEL or HELOAN) and home equity line of credit (HELOC) closing costs are typically rolled into the borrowed amount and deducted at closing, rather than requiring you to pay upfront.
 However, that’s not always the case.
 Not all lenders require them, but you could pay slightly higher rates than expected when factored into the equation.

-If you have money to put down, you may be able to put it toward reducing your interest rate and monthly payment by buying mortgage points rather than using it to reduce the total loan amount.
+If you have money to put down, you may be able to use it to reduce your interest rate and monthly payment by buying mortgage points rather than using it to reduce the total loan amount.
 You can also choose to do both.

-Home equity loans and lines of credit can be great ways to finance an RV for someone with good credit who can also find a low rate and a zero closing costs offer, or someone who doesn’t have a lump sum to put down on a recreational vehicle.
-Home equity loans are typically fixed-rate products, while a home equity line of credit will likely have a variable annual percentage rate (APR).
+Home equity loans and lines of credit can be great ways to finance an RV for someone with good credit who can secure a low rate and a zero-closing-costs offer, or someone who doesn’t have a lump sum to put down on a recreational vehicle.
+Home equity loans are typically fixed-rate products, while home equity lines typically have a variable annual percentage rate (APR).

 Home Equity Agreement (HEA)